Mansfield Woodhouse: 19th Century

 Mansfield Woodhouse also prospered with the growth of the textile and hosiery trades into the 19th century.

 In 1816 the church steeple at St Edmunds Church was damaged by an earthquake, which necessitated repairs.

 In 1839, the designer of the present Houses of Parliament, Sir Charles Barry, selected a sand-coloured magnesian limestone as the stone that would be used in its construction.
 This was quarried in Anston, South Yorkshire as well as in Mansfield Woodhouse.

 Today

 The town was recorded as having a population of 18,500 according to the 2011 census.

-It has a number of schools; the larger primary schools are St. Edmund's Church of England Primary School, Northfield Primary and Nursery School, Peafield Lane Primary and Nursery School, Leas Park Junior School and Nettleworth Primary and Nursery School.
+It has a number of schools; the larger primary schools are St. Edmund's Church of England Primary School, Northfield Primary and Nursery School, Peafield Lane Academy, Leas Park Junior School and Nettleworth Primary and Nursery School.